 The Angers-born sculptor Pierre-Jean David (1788–1856), aka David d’Angers, is renowned for his lifelike sculptures, which adorn public...

 Angers' austere, mainly 12th- to 13th-century cathedral has a striking Norman porch and nave (mid-1100s); the latter's three convex...

 Right behind Cathédrale St-Maurice stands the Maison d’Adam, one of the city’s best-preserved medieval houses (c 1500), which is...

 A convivial spot to sip and nosh, with over 300 wines (including 16 by the glass), from the Loire Valley and around France, and a...

 Combining pan-Asian flavours with classic French ingredients, this highly regarded restaurant serves fusion food in a chic dining room...

 Quartier de la Cité information

-In the heart of the old city, Cathédrale St-Maurice is one of the earliest examples of Plantagenet or Angevin architecture in France, distinguished by its rounded ribbed vaulting, 15th-century stained glass and a 12th-century portal depicting the Day of Judgment.
-Behind the cathedral on place Ste-Croix is the Maison d’Adam , one of the city’s best-preserved medieval houses (c 1500), decorated with a riot of carved, bawdy figures.
-From the square in front of the cathedral, a monumental staircase, the Montée St-Maurice , leads down to the river.
+One of the earliest examples of Angevin (Plantagenet) architecture in France, the Gothic Cathédrale St-Maurice is distinguished by its rounded ribbed vaulting, 15th-century stained glass and 12th-century portal depicting the Day of Judgement.
+From the square in front, a monumental staircase, Montée St-Maurice , leads down to a fountain and the river.
+Right behind the cathedral stands the Maison d’Adam , one of the city’s best-preserved medieval houses (c 1500), which is decorated with a riot of carved, bawdy wooden sculptures.